TheRealFloatDev/nanoimg/README.md

  - [ ] Better tests
  - [ ] More documentation
  - [ ] Support for more output formats
- - [ ] Support for outputting to buffer
+ - [x] Support for outputting to buffer
+ - [x] Support for inputting from buffer

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details